 for mighty is the Lord God who judged her.”

 God appeals to the Church.
 Insofar as Babylon controls her and tells her what to say and think, she must break free, sanctify herself and hold fast to what he says in his Word.
-How many even know that this appeal is in the Bible?
+How many even know of this appeal in the Bible?
 How many accept that God has the power as well as the will to bring this comfortable world to an end?
 How many understand that his indictment of apostate Jerusalem in the book of Jeremiah applies equally to us, that he still demands faithfulness of his people?

-The angels with the seven bowls are told to pay back ‘as she herself has paid back’.
+The angels with the seven bowls are told to pay back ‘as she herself paid back’.
 When she retaliated, she did so disproportionately, as Lamech boasted he had done (Gen 4:23f).
 Perhaps the most flagrant example was the decision to drop an atomic bomb on Nagasaki.
 President Truman boasted, “The Japanese began the war from the air at Pearl Harbor.
 They have been repaid many fold. … The basic power of the universe, the force from which the sun draws its power, has been loosed.”
-Another example was the havoc wreaked on Afghanistan and Iraq in response to the attack on the World Trade Center (Crawford 2018, 2019).
+Another example was the havoc wreaked on Afghanistan and Iraq for the attack on the World Trade Center (Crawford 2018, 2019).

 against all that is proud and lofty,